MicrosoftDocs/power-automate-docs/articles/advanced-automation-related-data-analytics-with-fabric.md

 ---
-title: Advanced automation-related data analytics with the Dataverse - Fabric integration
+title: Automation-related data analytics with the Dataverse - Fabric integration
 description: Learn how to configure Dataverse shortcuts in Microsoft Fabric to build advanced automation-related queries, reports, and alerts at scale. ms.topic: conceptual ms.date: 11/06/2024